1938 Delahaye 135 M Cabriolet by Chapron

 The opportunity was also taken to implement sympathetic mechanical upgrades to ensure reliable performance during touring use, such as a modern alternator, electronic pointless ignition, an electric fuel pump, cooling fan, and a defroster.
 Most of the replaced components have been carefully saved for the future caretaker that might want to revert to period specifications.

 Following completion of the restoration in 2005, the Delahaye was sold to the current owner, a meticulous Norwegian collector who reportedly invested a further €100,000 to further elevate the cabriolet’s state of presentation.
-In addition to making myriad improvements in small but important cosmetic details, this work significantly dialed in the suspension and steering elements for enhanced driveability for this 100-mph car.
-Upon completion of this work the car was exhibited at the 2007 Villa d’Este Concorso d’Eleganza, one of the world’s most exclusive concours d’elegance.
+In addition to making myriad improvements in small but important cosmetic details, this work significantly dialed in the suspension and steering elements for enhanced drivability for this 100-mph car.
+Upon completion of this work the car was exhibited at the 2007 Concorso d'Eleganza Villa d'Este, one of the world’s most exclusive concours d’elegance.

 Retaining its matching-numbers Chapron cabriolet coachwork and the uprated 135 MS engine, and still presenting with refined elegance, this exquisite Delahaye is a magnificent example of the marque that famously battled Bugatti and Talbot-Lago for French motorsports supremacy.
 The car is ideally prepared for immediate touring enjoyment or exhibition on concours lawns, offering a delectable slice of France’s legendary interwar motoring niche that would beautifully complement any collection.